jedisct1/libsodium-doc/public-key_cryptography/public-key_signatures.md

 ```

 The `crypto_sign_final_create()` function computes a signature for the
-previously supplied message, using the secret key `sk` and puts it into `sig`.
+previously supplied message using the secret key `sk` and puts it into `sig`.

-If `siglen_p` is not `NULL`, the length of the signature is stored at this
+If `siglen_p` is not `NULL`, then the length of the signature is stored at this
 address.

 It is safe to ignore `siglen` and always consider a signature as
-`crypto_sign_BYTES` bytes long: shorter signatures will be transparently padded
+`crypto_sign_BYTES` bytes long; shorter signatures will be transparently padded
 with zeros if necessary.

 ```c